 - Disaster Recovery – The solution provided point-in-time backups but lacked a way to offsite and restore backup files.

 Enter Onix.
-After consulting with MaxSold’s leadership about the company’s infrastructure challenges, our engineers recommended moving the auction company’s legacy servers at the data center to a Google Cloud Platform solution.
+After consulting with MaxSold’s leadership about the company’s infrastructure challenges, our engineers recommended moving the auction company’s legacy servers at the data center to a Google Cloud Platform solution to build secure cloud infrastructure.

 While the front and back ends previously communicated through a non-standard port on the database subnet, the new network layout segmented the front-end web applications from back-end database services to protect the latter from web attacks.